 It’s worth restating that, if we don’t help make these phonebank dials, they might not get done at all.
 And those are important voter IDs that may just go totally undiscovered for the campaign.
 The lists may just remain ‘dirty’ at the end of the campaign heading into GOTV — and that will hinder our campaigns too, in terms of not knowing everyone they should focus on turning out.
 Keep in mind that, typically in a midterm year, the state party’s responsibility is to turn out the base during GOTV; it’s up to each individual campaign to turn out its mobilization and persuadable categories.
 If those IDs haven’t been made by state legislative campaigns themselves, through canvassing and phonebanking, the campaign will have flawed persuadables and mobilization lists, and as we all know (shout out to Shelly Simonds), missing out on even a few votes can be the difference between winning and losing at the state leg level.

 So, we just discussed how useful phonebanking is ahead of GOTV.
 But what about when the time comes to actually get out the vote — is phonebanking effective for that purpose too?
 It might not seem like phonebanking is effective when you’re doing it — after all, most people you’ll call don’t want to talk on the phone.
 But it’s important to remember that while phonebanking is definitely imperfect (canvassing is even better), it does work at scale.
 There is big value in phonebanking — at scale — across tens of thousands of dials.
 At a small scale it can seem ineffective, but at scale, it is pretty effective — when done by real live volunteers.
 Robocalls have been shown to be basically worthless and possibly even harmful.
 But phone calls by real people can increase turnout by approximately 2–3%.
 Canvassing is still king, at increasing turnout by approximately 4.3–4.8% of voters who answer the door.
 But phonebanking is still pretty darn good — in the aggregate, at scale.
-(PS — look out for a later, longer report from us about the relative efficacy of different types of voter contact methods.)
+(PS — check out our research about the relative efficacy of different types of voter contact methods.)

 As explained above, ‘cleaning your list’ and identifying the universe of voters you want to persuade, and then turning out voters in November, is an absolutely critical process that all campaigns do individually.
 Postcarding is probably most valuable for GOTV, or for other specific contexts (e.g., building name recognition in hard to canvass locations like apartment buildings) once a campaign has already identified and categorized its universe of potential voters.
 But there is simply no way that postcarding can help a campaign identify potential voters or clean its lists, because postcards are a one-way communication.